haskell-github-trust/.github/profile/README.md

 ## How to add other people’s packages to the Trust

 1. Follow the instructions in [Taking over a package](https://wiki.haskell.org/Taking_over_a_package) with your own Hackage account.
+Declare your intent to add the package to the Haskell GitHub Trust.
 2. Add the Hackage account [haskell_github_trust](https://hackage.haskell.org/user/haskell_github_trust) to the list of package Maintainers.
 3. Transfer or fork the package repository into this org.